New to Henna? Get Started Here!

 when you are working with henna or when you have henna stain on your skin.

 When you are new to henna, it's possible to get overwhelmed with the

 possibilities.
 Don't worry!
 Henna is like cooking.
-You always continue to
+You continue to learn

-learn and improve and it just keeps getting better!
+and improve, and it just keeps getting better!

-feet with henna and found that as long as there was a stain, their body
+soles of their feet with henna.
+They found that as long as there was a stain,

-temperature stayed lower.
-This practice migrated from covering the entire palms
+their body temperature stayed lower.
+This practice migrated from covering the

-to one large dot in the center of the hand and, eventually, to artistic designs.
+entire palms to one large dot in the center of the hand and, eventually, to

-fade away.
+not fade away.
 The skin cells exfoliate off and thus "fades" the henna design.
-Skin

 henna will always be temporary on the skin.
 On your white couch, however, henna